KsanaKhomiak/foundation_fracture_detection/README.md

 # foundation_fracture_detection

-Detection of cracks in the building foundation
+Detection of the building foundation fractures and cracks.

-Detection of the foundation fractures and cracks contours and creating bouding boxes and elipse for its future characterization.
+Finding its contours and creating bounding boxes and fractures axis for its future characterization.
+Calculating the size of the fractures through contours area.

 ## Preview